Great Sand Dunes: What You Need to Know Before Visiting

 Summer temperatures in the San Luis Valley are usually around 80 degrees.
 However, when I was here over the summer during a heat wave, it was over 100 degrees.

+On a sunny day on the dunes, the sand gets too hot to walk barefoot.
 Thunderstorms are common in the summer afternoons.
 In this case, everyone has to leave the dunes.

 Nights in the dunes can drop temperatures by half compared to daytime.
+For more weather information, click here.

 While at the Great Sand Dunes, I stayed at the Piñon Flats Campground.
 The campground offers no electric hookups or showers.
 You can also access the dunes from a trail at the campground.